spray/spray/docs/documentation/spray-routing/advanced-topics/understanding-dsl-structure.rst

       }
     }

 Here we have put logging statements at four different places in our route structure.
-Let's see, when exactly they will be executed.
+Let's see when exactly they will be executed.

 MARK 1 and MARK 2